-Swelling and shrinkage value can be regarded as a constant value in the perpendicular to grain and parallel to grain directions of timber as given in EN 336.
+Swelling and shrinkage value of timber can be regarded as a constant value in the perpendicular to grain as given in EN 336 and as a small constant value along the grain.

 2.2.14 Durability of timber

 Natural durability without preservative treatment shall be taken as given in EN 350-2.
 If the species is not given in EN 350-2, it shall be tested according to EN 350-1.